YunYouJun/hexo-theme-yun/docs/en/guide/config.md

     defer:
 ```

--`pre`: empty by default, your loading resource prefix.
+- `pre`: empty by default, your loading resource prefix.
 For example, if you want to use `jsdelivr` to accelerate the static resources of the whole station, you can set it in `yun.yml` like this.

 > Replace `https://cdn.jsdelivr.net/gh/` with your GitHub username and repository name (you can also add the current branch, such as `@master`).
 > `@latest` is to use the latest version (but it will still be cached, **and it will take 12 hours to update**, if you need to force a refresh, please refer to [Purge Cache](https://github.com/jsdelivr/sdelivr#purge-cache)